tjelvar-olsson/tjelvar-olsson.github.io/_drafts/three_tips_for_improving_your_scientific_code.md

 ---

 Writing scientific code is not dissimilar to writing any other type of code.
-What is different is that many people that end up coding during their PhD do not have or get any formal training in software development best practises.
+What is different is that many people who end up coding during their PhD do not have or get any formal training in software development best practices.

-For me it was very much a case of trail and error and picking things up as I went along.
-In the research group that I was in my peers were doing lab work culturing cells and characterising proteins, so there was no one to discuss programming with.
+For me it was very much a case of trial and error and picking things up as I went along.
+In the research group that I was in, my peers were doing lab work culturing cells and characterising proteins, so there was no one to discuss programming with.
 So I learnt by reading; reading blogs; reading magazines;
 reading books; reading other people's code.
 However, it was a slow process sorting the wheat from the chaff.
-Furthermore many of the things that I read about seemed a bit over the top for a one man band.
+Furthermore many of the things that I read seemed a bit over the top for a one man band.

-With hindsight I realise that another difficulty in learning software development best practises is that sometimes the most fundamental aspects of software development are not explicitly stated as they are taken for granted by everyone that uses them.
+With hindsight I realise that another difficulty in learning software development best practices is that sometimes the most fundamental aspects of software development are not explicitly stated as they are taken for granted by everyone that uses them.

-Here are the three most valuable things that I have learnt both from my own trail and error and by working with great software developers since finishing my PhD.
-For anyone developing software professionally non of this will be new.
+Here are the three most valuable things that I have learnt both from my own trial and error and by working with great software developers since finishing my PhD.
+For anyone developing software professionally, none of this will be new.
-However, if you are a scientist that has drifted into programming these are the three most important things that you can do to improve your productivity and the quality of your code.
+However, if you are a scientist who has drifted into programming, these are the three most important things that you can do to improve your productivity and the quality of your code.